The Top Calcium-Rich Foods

 More than 90% of soy is genetically modified in the United States.
 If you include soy products in your diet, make sure they are organic as this means it will also be non-GMO (non-genetically modified organisms).

 Soy milk is a great option for people who are lactose intolerant.
 It is made by soaking dried soybeans, grinding them in water, boiling the mixture, and filtering out the gritty residue to leave a milk-like substance.
-Some brands contain 300 mg (30% RDI) of calcium per cup, however, a large portion of that comes from the manufacturer fortifying it with calcium citrate and calcium carbonate.
+Soy milk contains very little calcium naturally, but some brands contain 300 mg (30% RDI) of calcium per cup because the manufacturer fortifies it with calcium citrate and calcium carbonate.
 This milk substitute has lost some of its trend appeal in favor of nut milk, but is still a nutritious alternative.

 Poppy Seeds 1438 mg/100 g